Should Broad Match Keywords in Google Ads be Used?

 Pre-owned cars Denver

 Try one broad match keyword at a time and keep the bids low.

-You may have a pleasant surprise how one or two of the keywords may return immediate results with a great cost of conversion.
+You may have a pleasant surprise how one or two of the search terms may return immediate results with a low conversion cost.

 Broad match can work well, but broad match keywords can’t be left alone!
 A broad match keyword term may produce great results at first and then stop producing with the same efficiency it was in the beginning.
 So watch these carefully!

-To make sure that your Google Ads and PPC campaigns are on the right track, contact Christopher here for your complimentary Google Ads account or campaign review.
+To ensure your Google Ads and PPC campaigns are on the right track, contact Christopher here for your complimentary Google Ads account or campaign review.